Efficient and High-Accuracy Ray Tracing in Discretized Ionospheric Models: Experiment and Discussion

+As a representative case, we simulate the scenario at 12:18 BJT on July 7, 2024, and benchmark RTM-GD against CR interpolation and a high-accuracy Richardson extrapolation reference.
+This time corresponds to typical mid-latitude summer daytime conditions with coexisting E and F layers, and is therefore adopted as a representative benchmark for the elevation-angle scanning experiments.

+Figure~\ref{fig:gp_gd_rel} illustrates the relationship between group path and ground distance in both the forward and inverse representations.
+Compared with CR interpolation, RTM-GD follows the reference solution much more closely, not only in the global trend but also in the local geometric details.
+This agreement indicates that RTM-GD preserves the ray-path structure more faithfully over a broad elevation-angle range and provides more reliable trajectory reconstruction than the conventional interpolation scheme.

+Figure~\ref{fig:total_eleva_CR_error} further shows that the largest CR-related discrepancies occur in the elevation interval from $23^\circ$ to $37^\circ$, which corresponds to the E--F transition region.
+Within this range, the group-path error reaches $-4.8$~km and the ground-distance deviation increases to $-16.04$~km.
+These results suggest that CR interpolation is less capable of resolving path-parameter variations in the presence of steep vertical electron-density gradients.

-In contrast, Figure~\ref{fig:total_eleva_GD_error} demonstrates that RTM-GD maintains high numerical stability across the full scan range.
-Group path errors remain within $[-1.4,,0.1]$~km, 97\% of ground distance deviations are within $\pm1$~km, and azimuth deviations are virtually indistinguishable from the reference.
-This consistent accuracy underscores RTM-GD's robustness in handling gradient transitions.
+In contrast, Fig.~\ref{fig:total_eleva_GD_error} shows that RTM-GD maintains consistent and stable accuracy throughout the scanning range, with group path errors within $[-1.4,0.1]$~km, 97\% of ground distance errors within $\pm1$~km, and negligible azimuth deviations.
+This underscores the strong adaptability and numerical robustness of RTM-GD in steep gradient conditions.

-Table~\ref{tab:timeslot_accuracy} further evaluates robustness across ten representative time points from January to October 2024, using consistent transmission and geomagnetic conditions.
-RTM-GD achieves uniformly lower RMSEs in all ray parameters, group path, ground distance, and azimuth deviation, compared to CR.
-On average, RTM-GD reduces errors by more than an order of magnitude.
-Although the per-scan computation time is about 1.2 times higher than that of CR, this is outweighed by a 14.6-fold improvement in speed compared to the high-accuracy Richardson baseline.

-While GD interpolation has greater theoretical complexity than CR, as analyzed in Section~\ref{sec:complexity_analysis}, its regular basis structure supports efficient implementation with improved cache locality and vectorization.
-Moreover, interpolation is only one component of the overall ray tracing pipeline; path integration and magnetic field evaluation dominate runtime, making the relative overhead modest.

-Overall, RTM-GD achieves a practical trade-off between accuracy and computational efficiency.
-The improved ray trajectory accuracy supports applications such as ionogram inversion and HF coverage prediction, while its structured implementation facilitates both batch-mode computation and near-real-time deployment.
+Furthermore, Table~\ref{tab:iono_dependency_results} summarizes the ray-tracing accuracy and runtime performance of RTM-GD under a set of representative ionospheric scenarios, thereby providing a systematic evaluation of its robustness under diverse HF propagation conditions.
+Richardson extrapolation serves as the high-precision reference but requires approximately one hour per elevation scan.
+Across all tested scenarios, RTM-GD maintains sub-kilometer RMSE in both group-path and ground-distance metrics and sub-0.01$^\circ$ azimuth deviation relative to Richardson extrapolation, while improving computational efficiency by 98\%.
+Compared to conventional CR interpolation, RTM-GD incurs less than 4\% additional computational cost yet reduces the RMSEs of ray parameters by approximately one order of magnitude for both propagation modes.
+Thus, RTM-GD demonstrates a favorable balance between accuracy and efficiency, making it suitable for 3D ray tracing under diverse ionospheric conditions.